airdrive-cloud/sovereign-ui/README.md

 # sovereign-ui
-sovereign-ui is a webui for headscale, tailscale using wireguard transport protocols
+sovereign-ui is a webui for headscale, tailscale using the wireguard transport protocols